 Here is an article from Resource Magazine about the campaign.

-Canon's 'The Story Beyond The Still' project on Vimeo.com won the 2010 Cannes Gold for Branded Content, Silver in Promotions and Bronze in Titanium/Integrated.
+Canon's 'The Story Beyond The Still' project won Cannes Gold, Silver and Bronze.

 The digital film contest was featured on Creativity Online.

 The Story Beyond The Still featured on PhotographBay.